Christian-Stahl/SPFxCSS/README.md

 The page standard SharePoint CSS will be overwritten by this web part's CSS.
 It will affect the headers for the web parts, a border surrounding the main canvas and add some style for the mega meny (no problems if you don't use a mega menu)

-This web part is not ment for a classic page, or not for SharePoint server (since I have not tested this one on 2016/2019)
+This web part is not ment for a classic page, or not for SharePoint server since I have not tested this one in SP Server 2016 or 2019.
+It should work in general but you need to modify this web part since server runs on an early version of SPFx.

 ![Intranet](https://user-images.githubusercontent.com/8525108/56864854-b35aee00-69c7-11e9-9997-ebf3afdaadee.png)